 ALTERNATIVE TREATMENT: PROSTAGLANDIN INJECTIONS

 In the late 1980’s another treatment protocol became available that might be able to spare a valuable animal’s reproductive capacity.
 Here, special hormones called “prostaglandins” are given as injections to cause the uterus to contract and expel its pus.
 A week or so of hospitalization is necessary and some cramping discomfort is often experienced.
 This form of treatment is not an option in the event of a “closed” pyometra (because the closed cervix prevents drainage of the infected material even in the face of prostaglandin contractions).
 Further, the dog must be bred on the next heat cycle.
 If she is not bred or does not conceive puppies on the next heat cycle, the recurrence rate of pyometra may be as high as 77%.
-After recovery from pyometra, the uterus is damaged and may not carry a litter normally (50-65% pregnancy rates with breeding have been published).
+After recovery from pyometra, the uterus is damaged and may not carry a litter normally (pregnancy rates are only 50-65%).
 Unless the dog has great value to a breeding program, it may not be worth it to attempt prostaglandin treatment.

 Spaying represents complete prevention for this condition.
-Spaying cannot be over-emphasized.
+The importance of spaying cannot be over-emphasized.
 Often an owner plans to breed their pet or is undecided, time passes, and then they fear she is too old to be spayed.
 The female dog or cat can benefit from spaying at any age.
-The best approach is to figure that pyometra is highly likely occur if the female pet is left unspayed; any perceived risks of surgery are very much out-weighed by the risk of pyometra.
+The best approach is to figure that pyometra is highly likely to occur if the female pet is left unspayed; any perceived risks of surgery are very much out-weighed by the risk of pyometra.

 A FEW WORDS ABOUT "STUMP PYOMETRA"